rstinejr/HeapOFun/README.md

 This project was developed on 64-bit Linux Mint 17.2 Rafaela, using g++ version 4.9.3.
 It uses the Boost Test Framework for unit tests.

+The project has also been compiled and run on CentOS 6.1, g++ version 4.4.5, and Mac OSX.

 To build the project, clone it to your system, cd to the HeapOFun directory and run

 ```